vartulzeroshieldai/AIGuardX/README.md

 ## Endpoint Agent & Deployment

-[AIGuardX](https://aisecshield.zeroshield.ai) deploys an endpoint agent and a local MITM proxy on Windows (and supports macOS/Linux patterns):
+[AIGuardX](https://aisecshield.zeroshield.ai) deploys an endpoint agent and a local proxy on Windows (and supports macOS/Linux patterns):

-* **Single installer**: One executable installs the agent and proxy, configures the system proxy, and installs the MITM CA into the trust store.
+* **Single installer**: One executable installs the agent and proxy, configures the system proxy, and installs the proxy CA into the trust store.
 * **Autostart**: Uses the Windows Registry Run key (not only Task Scheduler) so the agent and proxy start reliably after login, including with Fast Startup enabled.
 A configurable delay (e.g. 60s) ensures the network and proxy are ready before starting.
 * **Corporate proxy**: Backend registration and telemetry work through corporate proxies; original proxy settings are preserved and restored on uninstall.
 * **Logging**: File-based logs (e.g. `~/.aiguardx/agent.log`, proxy logs) support troubleshooting on headless or locked-down machines.